-I slide towards the front of my seat to check the location and found we were stopped at a busy street corner.
-He looked over at me and asked, "Are you really sure you want to go there?”
+I slid towards the front of my seat to check the location and found we were stopped at a busy street corner.
+He looked over at me and asked, "Are you sure you want to go there?”

 Sighing, I said, “Yes, thank you for your concern, but I have no choice, this is where I have to go.”
 I looked around and asked, “How far away is the house from here?”
-Looking out the side window, all I saw was a dimly-lit street that made chills crawl up my spine like so many tiny spider legs.
+Looking out the side window, all I saw was a dimly lit street that made chills crawl up my spine like many tiny spider legs.

 “It’s four blocks straight ahead, so just keep walking until you find the house number,” he said.

-“Thank you!”
-I reluctantly got out, paid him, and bravely began walking, one foot in front of the other.
+I reluctantly got out, paid him, and began walking, one foot in front of the other.
 Did I just hear footsteps?
 I turned around to look, but no one was there.
 Feeling exposed, I could barely swallow, my heart seemed stuck in my throat.
-I could feel somebody watching me and realized I was close, the next house was 666,
+I could feel somebody watching me and realized I was standing next to house number 666.

-I stopped, braced myself, and walked past the tall bushes to see my party house.
-I couldn’t believe my eyes, the house looked abandoned!
-“What th...?”
-I had to check it out, so I picked my way along the broken walkway, up three shaky steps, and knocked at the lopsided door.
+I braced myself as I walked past the tall bushes to see my party house and couldn’t believe my eyes.
+The house looked abandoned!
+“What the...?”
+I had to check it out, so I picked my way along the broken walkway, up three shaky steps, and walked over to the lopsided door.
+I knocked.

-Entranced at the sight around me, my gaze wandered up a beautiful circular staircase where I found a handsome man staring down at me, his malicious aura connected with mine, making me stumble backward at the impact.
+Entranced at the sight around me, my gaze wandered up a beautiful circular staircase until my gaze connected with a handsome man staring down at me, his malicious aura made me stumble backward at the impact.
 I broke away from Igor and ran back towards the entranceway.
 Igor caught up with me in no time and firmly dragged me back towards a large room.
 He pushed me down onto a felt-covered chair and told me to stay.
 I did.
-Entering behind us was the tall, dark, handsome man who walked across the room towards me, passing close by me, his horrible, maniacal laughter echoed eerily throughout the room; he stopped, stared, and exited through a side door.
-Chilled to the bone by that performance, my shoulders ached from the tension and from Igor's manhandling me.
+Entering behind us was the tall, dark, handsome man who walked across the room towards me, passing close by me, and his horrible, maniacal laughter echoed eerily throughout the room.
+He stopped, stared down at me, then exited through a side door.
+Chilled to the bone by that performance, my shoulders ached from the tension and Igor's manhandling me.

 “Pick up the pin and stick it into your doll,” he ordered.

 What harm can it do?
 I did as I was told and a woman screamed.
-I pulled the pin out as fast as I could.
+I tried to pull the pin out, but it wouldn't come out!

-I stared at him as if he was crazy.
-Hesitating too long, he wrenched my hand towards the doll, the pin went in deep and he held it there.
-The woman screamed again and again until I thought I would pass out from the agony in her voice.
-I tried to pull the pin out, but Igor held on and wouldn’t let go of my hand until I heard a loud crash.
-All was silent. so Igor let go of my hand.
-I pulled the pin out, devastated by what happened, and shakily got up as if in a trance, making my way toward the woman who fell.
+A woman screamed again and again until I thought I would pass out from the agony in her voice.
+I tried to pull the pin out again and again; but to no avail.
+A loud crash sounded as if a body fell against the chairs.
+All became silent.
+I was devastated by what happened and shakily got up from my chair; as if in a trance, I made my way toward the woman who fell.

 Igor held me back by my long hair, telling me I was free to go.
-I hesitated, still concerned about the woman, but my host yanked, making me fall backward, half-dragging me toward the doorway.
-With a little push, he sent me straight into the Dark Angel’s arms.
+I hesitated, still concerned about the woman, but Igor yanked my hair again, making me fall backward.
+He half-dragged me toward the doorway, and with a little push, he sent me straight into the Dark Angel’s arms.
 “Hello Elaina,” he said, his voice right next to my ear.
 Not knowing what he planned on doing with me, I stood frozen in his arms.
 He held me for a long moment, looking me up and down. “‘You are such a beautiful, and extraordinary woman!"

-When he finally let me go, I wasted no more time and raced towards the door, When I tried opening it, it stuck tight.
+When he finally let me go, I wasted no time and ran towards the door, When I tried opening it, it stuck tight.
 I looked back and saw the dark angel coming toward me.
 I tugged on it, harder and harder until it thankfully opened.
 I looked back, seeing the dark angel only a few feet away.
-I tried running out the door but was grabbed from behind by the dark angel.
+I tried running down the shaky steps, but stumbled and was grabbed from behind by the dark angel.
 He held me once more, whispering in my ear.
 “Maybe I’ll keep you here with me, would you like that?”